hsinyenwu/ggRibo/README_ggRibo_tx.md

+ggRibo_tx provided a tool to visualize the ribo-seq reads (colored for periodicity) and RNA-seq coverage for a single transcript.
+While we prefer using single gene view with ggRibo, some genes have long introns and difficult to visualize with ggRibo.
+In that case, ggRibo_tx will be useful.
+However, visualizing with ggRibo first for checking expressed isoforms is still recommended.
+Here is an example:
 ```
 #Install the new version and load test data (Arabidopsis) if you have not done so.
 library(devtools)
 install_github("hsinyenwu/ggRibo@v2025.3.30", dependencies = TRUE, force = TRUE)
+library(ggRibo)
 #path to annotated gtf
 agtf <- system.file("extdata", "TAIR10.29_part.gtf", package = "ggRibo", mustWork = TRUE)
 #path to RNA-seq bigwig coverage files